12 Advanced Prompt Engineering Techniques That Actually Work

 You've mastered the basics.
 You know to be specific, provide context, and use clear instructions.
 Your prompts get decent results.
 But you've hit a ceiling.
 Your AI responses are good, but not exceptional.

 This guide takes you from competent to expert.
-You'll learn chain-of-thought reasoning, few-shot learning, role prompting, constraint-based design, and meta-prompting strategies used by professionals to achieve consistently superior results.
+You'll learn chain-of-thought reasoning, few-shot learning, role prompting, constraint-based design, meta-prompting, and newer strategies like tree-of-thought, prompt compression, and multi-agent prompting used by professionals to achieve consistently superior results.

 If you're ready to transform your AI interactions from useful to exceptional, let's dive into advanced prompt engineering.